-It costs $16,000 to build a well in an East African village and provide an entire community with the gift of clean, safe drinking water.
+It costs $16,000 to build a well in the Samburu District of Kenya and provide an entire community with clean, safe, drinking water.

 The shocking facts are that in the Samburu district of rural Kenya:

 All this can be changed with the provision of a well for a village, providing a lifetime's supply of clean, accessible, safe, drinking water for 1,000 people.

 It costs $16,000 (US) to build the well, which non-profit organisation The Samburu Project will take care of - helping the local economy by using local contractors to do the work.
 The Samburu Project has a strong record in this region and to date has provided over 50 communities with wells.

 If we do the maths, every $16 (US) given provides one person with the gift of clean water for life and all the benefits that go with it: time for learning and working, peace of mind that the water being collected will not cause disease or death, and a reduction in unnecessary miscarriages and musco-skeletal problems.

 Can you help 1 or 2 or 10 or 20 people today?

 One of my favourite quotes: "He (or she) who saves one life, saves the universe entire."